cyrex562/imgui-rs/README.md

     - Consoles/Tablet/Phone users: Consider using a Synergy 1.x server (on your PC) + uSynergy.c (on your console/tablet/phone app) to share your PC mouse/keyboard.
     - On a TV/console system where readability may be lower or mouse inputs may be awkward, you may want to set the ImGuiConfigFlags_NavEnableSetMousePos flag.
       Enabling ImGuiConfigFlags_NavEnableSetMousePos + ImGuiBackendFlags_HasSetMousePos instructs dear imgui to move your mouse cursor along with navigation movements.
-      When enabled, the NewFrame() function may alter 'io.MousePos' and set 'io.WantSetMousePos' to notify you that it wants the mouse cursor to be moved.
+      When enabled, the NewFrame() function may alter 'io.mouse_pos' and set 'io.want_set_mouse_pos' to notify you that it wants the mouse cursor to be moved.
       When that happens your backend NEEDS to move the OS or underlying mouse cursor on the next frame.
 Some of the backends in examples/ do that.
-      (If you set the NavEnableSetMousePos flag but don't honor 'io.WantSetMousePos' properly, imgui will misbehave as it will see your mouse moving back and forth!)
+      (If you set the NavEnableSetMousePos flag but don't honor 'io.want_set_mouse_pos' properly, imgui will misbehave as it will see your mouse moving back and forth!)
       (In a setup when you may not have easy control over the mouse cursor, e.g. uSynergy.c doesn't expose moving remote mouse cursor, you may want to set a boolean to ignore your other external mouse positions until the external source is moved again.)